 Any staff member who reports a serious irregularity, provided that this is done in good faith and in compliance with the provisions of these guidelines, shall be protected against any acts of retaliation.
-Regarding burden of proof, it shall be up to the person taking the measure to establish that any adverse measures were motivated by reasons other than the reporting.
+Regarding burden of proof, it shall be up to the person taking any adverse measure against a whistleblower to establish that the measure was motivated by reasons other than the reporting.